 How to Write Better Social Media Captions with AI

-This guide covers what makes a caption work on each platform, the templates that consistently perform, and how to use the AI Caption Generator to produce three ready-to-post options in seconds.
+This guide covers what makes a caption clearer on each platform, reusable caption structures, and how to use the AI Caption Generator to produce three ready-to-post drafts you can edit before publishing.

 Why captions matter more than most creators think